nirajp82/DockerAndKubernetes/03_01_Docker EssentialCommands.md

 List Only Container IDs.
 For scripting and automation purposes, you can use `docker ps -a -q` to extract only the IDs of all containers.
 This minimalist output is handy when you need to pass container IDs as parameters to other commands.

 * `docker stop container-id`:
 Stop a Running Container.
 To gracefully stop a running container, use `docker stop` followed by the container's ID.
-This command sends a SIGTERM signal to the container, allowing it to shut down gracefully.
+Docker sends a SIGTERM signal to the main process inside the container, allowing the process to shut down gracefully.
+The container is given a specific amount of time (default is 10 seconds) to stop and perform any necessary cleanup operations before it is forcefully terminated.
+Please note, if a container does not respond to the SIGTERM signal within the specified timeout period, Docker will forcefully terminate the container using a SIGKILL signal, which can result in data corruption or loss if the application is in the middle of critical operations.

 * `docker kill container-id`:
 The `docker kill` command is used to forcefully stop a running container in a Docker environment.
 Unlike the `docker stop` command, which sends a SIGTERM signal to the container, allowing it to shut down gracefully, `docker kill` immediately terminates the container by sending a SIGKILL signal.
 This abrupt termination does not give the container any opportunity to clean up or execute shutdown procedures, making it a forceful and instantaneous way to stop a container.